 The statutory regulator's role should truly be an oversight role.
-The statutory regulator should be able to rely on the work performed by the SRO in light of the strong incentives that exist to encourage SROs to act responsibly in performing their selfregulatory functions, including the powerful motivating forces of reputation and competition described above.
+The statutory regulator should be able to rely on the work performed by the SRO in light of the strong incentives that exist to encourage SROs to act responsibly in performing their self-regulatory functions, including the powerful motivating forces of reputation and competition described above.
 (In the absence of the natural checks and balances of market forces, the oversight framework may need to address the potential for conflicts of interest to occur where industry participants may favor their interests over those of the investing public.)
 In addition, the statutory regulator can verify that the processes and programs executed by the SROs are, in fact, effective in meeting the established regulatory objectives through spot-checking or other types of periodic review.
-In most cases, statutory regulators perform inspections of SROs and evaluate how the SROs are performing their regulatory responsibilities.
-SROs may be required to report regularly on compliance with the statutory requirements and SROs may be required to provide special reports at any time.
-Because government regulators ultimately retain jurisdiction over the activities of an SRO, statutory regulators should be encouraged and willing to delegate more responsibilities to SROs.
+In most cases, statutory regulators perform inspections of SROs and evaluate how the SROs are performing their regulatory regulators ultimately retain jurisdiction over the activities of an SRO, statutory regulators should be encouraged and willing to delegate more responsibilities to SROs.